culturekings/shopify-app-auth-laravel/README.md

 ### Setup Views
 #### Install Success page
-In your resources/views folder, create a folder the same name as your app name you set below (name field).
-E.g. "app_name".
+In your resources/views folder, create your folder and install-sucess.blade.php file, and then within `shopify-auth.app_name`, set your `view_install_success_path` value to whatever it is (see below in configure app for example).

-Within that folder, create a view called "install-success.blade.php" with the success page and instructions to whatever you want to do next.

 ### Auth Middleware
 Set the middleware on routes - ensure that ShopifyAuthCheck if sitting around the routes.
 Web too, but I think that is standard in the web.php file.